-For the 2016-17 season, we have scheduled four online rounds along with an in-person final round comprised of qualifying teams (based on individual and school performance in the online rounds).
+For the 2018-19 season, we have scheduled four online rounds for individual participates along with an in-person final round comprised of qualifying teams (based on individual and school performance in the online rounds).
 To participate in the online rounds, simply click the "Register Now" button at the top-right of this site and follow the instructions there.
 The dates and times for each round are as follows:

-- In-Person Final Round (By Invitation Only): Date in May 2017 (to be announced)
+In-Person Final Round (By Invitation Only): May, 2019 (date to be determined)

-While everyone is free to enter and participate in the online rounds, you must be a current primary and secondary school student in Canada to be eligible for prizes.
+While everyone is free to enter and participate in the online rounds, you must currently be a student in a Canadian primary or secondary school to be eligible for prizes.
 To participate in the in-person final round, your school's team(s) must obtain permission from your teacher supervisor and/or principal.
 Further details will be posted here later in the year.